Master-Kiwi/RubiksCube/README.md

 Python was chosen as language as it has become a quasi-standard for machine-learning tasks.
 There are reference project based on openAI Gym: https://github.com/RobinChiu/gym-Rubiks-Cube

-## About Reinforcment-Learning
+## About Reinforecment-Learning
-When talking about ML and learning-techniques there are basically 2 categories: reeinforcement learning is unsupervised-learning
+When talking about ML and learning-techniques there are basically 2 categories:

 * supervised learning: requires a huge dataset of labeled training / validation typical supervised learning is done on compute-clusters of GPUs that can handle huge amount of data and train the deep-neural-networks the outcome is a modell-file (.h5) that can be loaded and used for classification on a machine with less computation power training can be continued with the .h5 file but typical it is no online training, sometimes batch training and then distribution of new .h5 file
-* unsupervised:  requires an environment that can be observed and scoring method here the training is all the time. each observation will yield a score.
+* unsupervised learning:  requires an environment that can be observed and scoring method here the training is all the time. each observation will yield a score.
 	The basic idea is to let somebody play a game without explaining how to play.
 Just give him actions and tell them how good they were.
 	Maybe you heard about agents based on deep neural networks that can play atari games (e.g Pacman)

+Reinforcement learning is unsupervised-learning

 # Development Stages

 ## Rubiks Cube Environment description